AI Launch Copy Workflow: 6 Assets in 90 Minutes

 Who this is for

-Founders and indie makers launching a product, feature, or campaign without a copywriter on staff.
+Founders and indie makers shipping a product, feature, or campaign without a copywriter on staff — the person who realizes three days out that they need six assets and have no template.

 When to reach for it

-3-5 days before launch — when you suddenly realize you need 6 pieces of copy and have 2 days to write them.
-If the launch itself still needs a concept, run an AI campaign ideation workflow first to go from one-paragraph brief to 12 scored concepts before you write a single piece of copy.
+Three to five days before launch, when you suddenly need six pieces of copy and have two days to write them.
+If the launch concept itself is still fuzzy, run an AI campaign ideation workflow first to go from a one-paragraph brief to scored concepts before you write a single headline.

 Step by step

 Every step ships a copy-paste prompt.
-Replace the <...> placeholders with your real info, then send to ChatGPT / Claude / Gemini.
+Replace the [...] placeholders with your real info, then send to ChatGPT, Claude, or Gemini.
+Keep the same chat thread so the model carries your brief through all six pieces.

-1. One brief, shared across all 6 pieces.
-Have AI read it back before generating anything:
+1. One brief, shared across all six pieces.
+Have the AI read it back before generating anything:

 You are a senior launch-day copywriter.
 I will give you a brief; all 6 pieces below derive from it.